 4. Hospice care – under this sub-category, Part A all doctor services, nursing, durable medical tools, all supplies and more, especially if you’re terminally ill with less than six months to live.

-5. Home health care – all at-home skilled nursing, specialized therapy and when intermittent skilled nursing or therapeutic care are mandatory.
-It is still valid if you are sick, but homebound.
+5. Home health care – all at-home skilled nursing, specialized therapy and when intermittent skilled nursing or therapeutic care is mandatory.
+It is still valid if you are sick but homebound.